tiernanscully/SprayReactiveMongo/README.markdown

 1. Download the IntelliJ IDEA with the Scala plugin: https://www.jetbrains.com/idea/

+## **Setting up Mongodb:** ##

+The version of mongodb we're using is 3.2, setup guide for relevant OS is here https://docs.mongodb.com/manual/installation/

 ## **Configure application:** ##

 Change the url for the backend server to the ip address of your machine.